 “There is a charm about her rendition of children, whether they be Japanese, Chinese, Mexican or American, which gives token to her sympathy with childhood; and with her passing has gone from the world of life of cheerfulness and courage and high purpose which, like a flower of sweet fragrance, has added beauty to life.” -A tribute to Helen Hyde at the time of her death by The American Magazine of Art

 This article was posted on Monday, February 12th, 2018 at 4:17 pm and is filed under Books & Stories, Countries & Cultures, Helen Hyde, Illustrations, Illustrators, Mama Lisa, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply